-5. Increases the Efficiency and Utilization of the Housing Choice Voucher Program 10 Points Maximum Points Awarded a.
+5. Ingresses the Efficiency and Utilization of the Housing Chaice Voucher Program 5 Points Points Increases the Efficiency and Utilization of the Housing Choice Voucher Program Maximum Awarded a.
 The property supports the maximum allowed amount of PBV units at the property.
-10 Total Points Awarded
+5 This area will apply if the Current HCV utilization rate is at 98% or less.
+Total Points Awarded

-6. Supportive Services 30 Points Points 0.
-Maximum Awarded a.
+6. Supportive Services 45 Points Maximum Points Awarded a.
 A supportive services provider has been identified and has provided a letter of intention to provide supportive services with a client to case manager ratio not to exceed 15:1.
 Bonus 15 points will be awarded where the client to case manager ratio is lower. b.
-Project has clearly identified a wide range of appropriate supportive services responsive to the 10 needs of the residents. c.
-A supportive services agreement has been entered into with a service provider to provide intensive supportive services with a client to case manager ratio not to exceed 15:1 for a period 5 of no less than 5 years following leasing of the project Total Points Awarded
+Project has clearly identified a wide range of appropriate supportive services responsive to the 10 needs of the residents.
+C. A supportive services agreement has been entered into with a service provider to provide intensive supportive services with a client to case manager ratio not to exceed 15:1 for a period 10 of no less than 5 years following leasing of the project d.
+The supportive plan is detailed/involved, effective and the budget supports the plan 10 Total Points Awarded

 7. Previous Experience in Development and Management of Affordable Housing 20 Points Maximum Points Awarded Demonstrates significant experience and ability to design and construct high quality affordable housing units.
-10 Does not have experience with a project based voucher program, but is partnering with another entity with such experience.
+10 Does not have experience with a project-based voucher program, but is partnering with another entity with such experience.
 5 Property manager has experience managing affordable housing properties that included Project Based Vouchers.
 10 Total Points Awarded

 8. HUD Requirements Yes/No Yes/No a.
-The Proposal supports the goals of deconcentrating poverty and expanding housing and economic opportunities pursuant to 24 CFR 983.57 (b) (1); Site Selection Standards; Compliance with PBV goals, civil rights requirements, and HQS. b.
-The Proposal is suitable from the standpoint of facilitating and furthering full compliance with the following applicable provisions pursuant to 24 CFR 983.57 (b) (2): •Title VI of the Civil Rights Act of 1964 and HUD's implementing regulations at 24 CFR part 1; •Title VIII of the Civil Rights Act of 1968 and HUD's implementing regulations at 24 CFR parts 100 through 199; •Executive Order 11063 (27 FR 11527; 3 CFR, 1959-1963 Comp., p.
-652) and HUD's implementing regulations at 24 CFR part 107. •Section 504 site selection requirements described in 24 CFR 8.4(b)(5). c.
-The site identified in the Proposal is consistent with HUD regulations and guidelines at 24 CFR 983.57 (d) for Existing and rehabilitated housing site and neighborhood standards and 24 CFR 983.57 (e) New construction site and neighborhood standards for new construction. d.
-For Existing Units, the site identified in the Proposal substantially meets the HQS site standards at 24 CFR 982.401(I), and for rehabilitation and new construction units, the site identified in the Proposal meets the HQS Site and Neighborhood Standards.
+The Proposal supports the goals of deconcentrating poverty and expanding housing and economic opportunities pursuant to 24 CFR 983.55 (b) (1); Site Selection Standards; Compliance with PBV goals, civil rights requirements, and HQS. b.
+The Proposal is suitable from the standpoint of facilitating and furthering full compliance with the following applicable provisions pursuant to 24 CFR 983.55 (b) (2): • Title VI of the Civil Rights Act of 1964 and HUD's implementing regulations at 24 CFR part 1; • Title VIII of the Civil Rights Act of 1968 and HUD's implementing regulations at 24 CFR parts 100 through 199; • Executive Order 11063 (27 FR 11527; 3 CFR, 1959-1963 Comp., p.
+652) and HUD's implementing regulations at 24 CFR part 107.
+Section 504 site selection requirements described in 24 CFR 8.4(b)(5).
+C. The site identified in the Proposal is consistent with HUD regulations and guidelines at 24 CFR 983.153.
+24 CFR 983.55 (d) for Existing and rehabilitated housing site and neighborhood standards and 24 CFR 983.55 (e) New construction site and neighborhood standards for new construction. d.
+For Existing Units, the site identified in the Proposal substantially meets the HQS site standards at 24 CFR 982.401(l), and for rehabilitation and new construction units, the site identified in the Proposal meets the HQS Site and Neighborhood Standards.